w3nest/mkdocs-ts/doc/assets/index.md

 ### 📓 Notebook

-Turn your documentation into a live playground
-The Notebook module lets you build dynamic, computation-ready content — ideal for technical walkthroughs, experiments, and interactive storytelling.
+Turn your documentation into a live playground: the `Notebook` module lets you build dynamic, computation-ready content.
+Ideal for technical walkthroughs, experiments, and interactive storytelling.

 **Key features include**: